AVSystem/Anjay-zephyr-client/demo/README.md

 ```

 where `<SERIAL>` should be replaced by our board's serial number and `<TOKEN>` should be replaced by some valid authentication token for the Coiote server provided in the `lwm2m_server.json` file.

+The generation of token is explained in the Coiote documentation.
+In Coiote click on the question mark in the top right corner, then Documentation -> User.
+The description can be found in [Rest API -> REST API authentication section](https://eu.iot.avsystem.cloud/doc/user/REST_API/REST_API_Authentication/).

 ### Using Certificate Mode with factory provisioning